-Typically, Spleen damage (TCM) occurs with poor lifestyle habits including an improper diet, too much exposure to a damp environment or damp weather, or a genetic pre-disposition to Spleen imbalances.
-Medications such as steroids and prolonged use of antibiotics can also damage the Spleen (TCM) and lead to Internal Dampness.
+Typically, Spleen damage occurs with poor lifestyle habits including an improper diet, too much exposure to a damp environment or damp weather, or a genetic predisposition to Spleen imbalances.
+Medications such as steroids and prolonged use of antibiotics can also damage the Spleen according to traditional Chinese medicien and lead to Internal Dampness.
 Many of us were over-prescribed antibiotics as children, damaging are sensitive and underdeveloped digestive systems; this set the stage for chronic allergies, sinusitis, fungal infections, and digestive issues in our adult years.

-It is not necessary to have all of the indications of Spleen Qi Deficiency, but a multitude of symptoms would begin to suggest a pattern of Spleen Qi Deficiency
+Note: It is not necessary to have all of the indications of Spleen Qi Deficiency, but a multitude of symptoms would begin to suggest a pattern of Spleen Qi Deficiency.

 Patterns of Spleen Disharmony

 Main Indications of Spleen Qi Deficiency with Spleen Qi Deficiency and Internal Dampness

 - Dull stomach pain